mrevutskyi/flask-restless-ng/docs/customizing.rst

 Custom serialization
 ~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 0.17.0

-Flask-Restless provides serialization and deserialization that work with the
+Flask-Restless-NG provides serialization and deserialization that work with the
 JSON API specification.
 If you wish to have more control over the way
 instances of your models are converted to Python dictionary representations,
-you can specify a custom serialization function by providing it to
+you can specify a custom serialization class by providing it to
 :meth:`APIManager.create_api` via the ``serializer`` keyword argument.
 Similarly, to provide a deserialization function that converts a Python
 dictionary representation to an instance of your model, use the